Skip to main content

 CriterionWeightSignal

-Risk + scope discipline20%Has caught and mitigated real risks.
-Has said "no" to scope creep with a clean process.
+Risk and scope discipline20%Has caught and mitigated real risks before crisis.
+Has said no to scope creep and documented the trade-off.
+Has a risk register template they can show.

 Red flags

-Claims Agile expertise but cannot define a sprint goal
+Claims Agile expertise but cannot define a sprint goal, distinguish epics from stories, or explain why daily standups are 15 minutes

 Apply this rubric automatically with CVPRO